Strategic Defense and Prosecution of Antitrust Disputes

 Four senior executives of a leading Asian electronics company in a criminal price-fixing investigation brought by the Department of Justice's Antitrust Division, successfully negotiating immunity for the executives.

 International Oil Trading Company (IOTC) in a matter involving federal and state antitrust and RICO allegations brought by a disappointed bidder for a valuable Pentagon contract to supply fuel to United States troops in Iraq.
-Though the Pentagon determined that IOTC was the only qualified bidder, the plaintiff, a multi-national foreign corporation, avers that IOTC and its principals impaired its ability to qualify to compete for the Department of Defense contract by allegedly influencing foreign officials.
+Though the Pentagon determined that IOTC was the only qualified bidder, the plaintiff, a multi-national foreign corporation, averred that IOTC and its principals impaired its ability to qualify to compete for the Department of Defense contract by allegedly influencing foreign officials.
+The case ultimately settled.

 Washington Mutual Bank (WaMu) in defense of price-fixing and unfair business practices claims concerning credit card late and over limit fees.
 Kasowitz successfully obtained the dismissal of all claims against WaMu.